oneops/oneops.github.io/_posts/2016-12-28-oneops-releases-2016-q4.md

 authors: [klohia, ksaroya, mmoser]
 ---

-Closing off the first year .. not slowing down - but on code freeze since 20 Oct.. so wait for January 2017!
+Closing off our first year as open source project, we slowed down on the releases a bit for a code freeze towards the end of year.
+The two October releases provided some rich enhancements and a stable base.
+With the year coming to an end we are lined up well for a great release coming in January.
+Stay tuned for more on that right here on the blog.

 <!--more-->